 Secondary teaching preparation:

-A minor in biology requires 22 semester credits.
-Biology courses must have a minimum grade of C to complete the requirements of the minor.
+A minor in biology requires 20 semester credits.
+Biology courses must have a minimum grade of "C".
 Course requirements for the minor:

 2. Use quantitative analysis to interpret biological data